The Silent Killer of AI Productivity: How 'Context Drift' Undermines Your Claude Code Sessions and What to Do About It

 Building Your Context-Locked Workflow: A Step-by-Step Guide

+This 5-step framework works with Claude Code, GitHub Copilot, Cursor, and any LLM-based coding assistant that supports multi-turn conversations.
 Adopting this method requires a shift in how you frame problems for AI.
 Here’s how to start:

 snake_case for functions)?This methodology aligns with modern software engineering best practices like unit testing and CI/CD, where small, verified changes prevent systemic breakdowns.
 It treats the AI session not as a free-form conversation, but as a structured build process.